qinqon/kube-admission-webhook/README.md

 to re-use controller-runtime lifecycle code.
-The cert manager instance has to be unique per cluster so either is running a a `Deployment` with proper replication or use Leader Election at controller-runtime logic, if this is the case in case the other controllers need to be non leader election a drop in place controller has beeing added to this project.
+The cert manager instance has to be unique per cluster so either is running a a `Deployment` with proper replication or use Leader Election at controller-runtime logic, if this is the case, in case the other controllers need to be non leader election a drop in place controller has beeing added to this project.

 ## Examples